SDavisMedia/simple-course-creator-post-meta/README.md

 !!!!!
 WARNING !!!!! - start
 ---

-This plugin is 95% finished but the incomplete part is, unfortunately, the most important part.
+This plugin is 95% finished but the incomplete part, unfortunately, is the most important part.
 Interested in helping?

 Make sure you have Simple Course Creator activated.
 Download, install, and activate this plugin.
 Create a new course and add two or more posts to it.